List of Downton Abbey characters: Thomas Barrow

-Thomas is well aware that Lord Grantham and Carson are only keeping him on sufferance.
-When Barrow is set to be laid off, he attempts to find suitable employment and fails.
-He attempts suicide but is rescued by his friends.
-He eventually takes a position in a smaller household, but when Carson develops an illness, Barrow is invited back to Downton to become the new butler.
+In the final series, Thomas is well aware that Lord Grantham and Carson are keeping him only on sufferance.
+When Thomas is set to be laid off, he attempts to find suitable employment and fails.
+He attempts to befriend the new footman Andy, even assisting him in learning to read and write, which Mr Carson mistakes for another one of his homosexual liaisons and berates Thomas for it.
+After the promotion of Molesley (whom Thomas hated owing to him being Matthew's butler) from a domestic servant to a teacher and the headmaster of the local school takes over Andy's education, he sinks into depression and attempts to commit suicide but is rescued by Baxter and decides to work harder on becoming a better person to rebuild his life.
+He eventually takes a position in a smaller household, but misses Downton and his friends.
+When Carson develops an illness, Thomas is invited back to Downton to become the new butler, fulfilling his dream.